encode/django-rest-framework/docs/api-guide/schemas.md

 ### OperationId

-The schema generator generates an [operationid](openapi-operationid) for each operation.
+The schema generator generates an [operationid][openapi-operationid] for each operation.
 This `operationId` is deduced from the model name, serializer name or view name.
 The operationId may looks like "listItems", "retrieveItem", "updateItem", etc..
 The `operationId` is camelCase by convention.

 If you have several views with the same model, the generator may generate duplicate operationId.